Aztec Mentor Program

 Stay updated with AMP by reviewing the information below, or by following @SDSU_AMP and @SDSUCareerServices.
 To learn more about AMP, attend one the workshops listed below.
 If you have any questions or concerns, please contact [email protected].

-Log Into Aztec Network
+Log Into Mentor Collective

-AMP is open to all SDSU students.
+AMP is open to all current SDSU students.

 • Prepare specific goals or areas of interest to discuss (career goals, areas of interest, resume, networking, skills, etc.).